 Who said science isn’t cool?
-According to Glassdoor, data scientist is the top job in America for the 2nd year in a row.
-The overall job satisfaction that comes with being a data scientist ranks 4.4 out of 5 and beat out a number of other careers for the title of best job.
+According to Glassdoor, data scientist is the top job in America.
+The overall job satisfaction that comes with being a data scientist ranks 4.1 out of 5 and beat out a number of other careers for the title of best job.

 Statistics is a foundation of data science.
 Framing questions statistically allows us to leverage data resources to extract knowledge and obtain better answers.
 So interconnected, the fields of data science and statistics rely on each other, benefitting from a spirit of collaboration with researchers across many disciplines.
 The field of data science is experiencing rapid growth as new technology is developed and more data become available as a result, and this multidisciplinary approach is key to accommodating that growth.

 In the coming years, data science is only expected to continue to develop and expand.
 In fact, the Bureau of Labor Statistics (BLS), which calculates employment data throughout the United States, has projected a growth of 33% for statisticians and data scientists by the year 2026.
 And, it’s not just the BLS projections that capture this essential need.
 We’ve noted before a number of times that the practices of statistics and data science have been singled out, including: